-This spiralized zucchini noodle spaghetti salad is loaded with veggies and tossed in a homemade Italian dressing.
-Perfect for summer cookouts, BBQs and picnics!
+This zoodle salad is loaded with veggies and tossed in a homemade Italian dressing.
+It’s the perfect side salad for summer cookouts, BBQs and picnics!

 Of course, there was always a ton of food around too.
 Spaghetti salad was one dish my Granny used to make for every family get-together.
 Her version was the classic with cooked spaghetti noodles, a bottle of Italian dressing, green peppers, cucumber, tomatoes and onion.
 I can’t remember if her version had cheese or not, but I remember it tasting delicious.